Defining Your Personal Fashion Style

 "Be Unique: Fashion Advice On How to Define Your Clothing Personality"

-So you've found your personal fashion style after taking the fashion style quiz and after doing a self-assessment.
-Now what?
+So you’ve identified your personal fashion style after taking the fashion style quiz and after doing a thorough self-assessment.

 How to develop your signature style

-After determining your true clothing personality it's time to define it and make sure it shows through your outfits and not least your wardrobe.
-Here are some tips on how to make your personal fashion style shine through the way you dress - but if you've already stayed true to your own style then these tips will take it up a notch:
+After determining your true clothing personality, it’s time to define it and make sure that it is reflected in your outfits, closet and not least shopping choices.
+Here are some tips on how to make your personal fashion style shine through the way you dress: (If you’ve already stayed true to your own style then these tips will take it up a notch)

 Get Rid Of the Stuff That Is Not 'YOU'